mimblewimble/grin/doc/intro.md

 We've explained above how MimbleWimble transactions can provide strong anonymity guarantees while maintaining the properties required for a valid blockchain, i.e., a transaction does not create money and proof of ownership is established through private keys.

 The MimbleWimble block format builds on this by introducing one additional
 concept: _cut-through_.
 With this addition, a MimbleWimble chain gains:

-* Extremely good scalability, as the great majority of transaction data can be eliminated over time, without compromising security;
+* Extremely good scalability, as the great majority of transaction data can be eliminated over time, without compromising security.
-* Further anonymity by mixing and removing transaction data;
+* Further anonymity by mixing and removing transaction data.
 * And the ability for new nodes to sync up with the rest of the network very efficiently.

 ### Cut-through

 Blocks let miners assemble multiple transactions into a single set that's added to the chain.
 In the following block representations, containing 3 transactions,